Georgetown SecLab

 News

-On Precisely Detecting Censorship Circumvention in Real-World Networks (by Ryan Wails, George Arnold Sullivan, Micah Sherr, and Rob Jansen) accepted to Network and Distributed System Security Symposium (NDSS), 2024
+On Precisely Detecting Censorship Circumvention in Real-World Networks, which appeared in NDSS 2024 (with Ryan Wails, George Arnold Sullivan, Micah Sherr, and Rob Jansen), awarded the Best Practical Award at Free and Open Communications on the Internet (FOCI).

 ... see all News